lyz-code/blue-book/docs/gitea.md

 ./update.sh -v 1.20.5
 ```

 If you have a different home directory for gitea you can set

 ```bash
 giteahome=/var/gitea ./update.sh -v 1.20.5
 ```

+# Not there yet

+- [Being able to run two jobs on the same branch](https://github.com/go-gitea/gitea/issues/32662): It will be implemented with [concurrency](https://github.com/go-gitea/gitea/issues/24769) with [this pr](https://github.com/go-gitea/gitea/pull/32751).
+This behavior [didn't happen before 2023-07-25](https://github.com/go-gitea/gitea/pull/25716)

 # References